toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

       }
    }

-These last constraints allow to finally obtain a consistent solution to the sudoku puzzle :
+These last constraints allow to finally obtain a consistent solution to the Sudoku puzzle :

 .. code-block:: text